DennisSchulmeister/SynthExperiments/Puredata/Reusable Abstractions/preset/README.md

 That's it.
-With this in place, the `[preset-value]` objects will listen for parameter changes and keep them in their internal memory for the `[preset-manager]` to read them when a preset file is written.
+With this in place, the `[preset-value]` objects will listen for parameter changes and keep them in their internal memory for the `[preset-manager]` to read when a preset file is written.
 When a preset file is read, the preset manager simply sends the read values to the corresponding channels.